Skip to main content Scroll Top

 • Sun hat

-• Warm beanie
+• Warm beanie (If travelling outside of summer)

-• Neck warmer or ‘buff’ type multipurpose UV resistant neck tube (optional)
+• Neck warmer or ‘buff’ type multipurpose UV-resistant neck tube (optional)

 • Sunglasses

-• UV resistant and polarised are recommended
+• UV-resistant and polarised are recommended

 • Sunglasses strap

-• Warm gloves
+• Warm gloves (If travelling outside of summer)

 Health and hygiene